Endava/cats/README.md

 ```

 All the fields, including subfields will look like this: `{name, address#phone, address#postcode, address#street}`.
-Using the `POWERSET` strategy there are 16 possible subets.
+Using the `POWERSET` strategy there are 16 possible subsets.
 The `FieldsFuzzer` will iterate through each set and remove those fields (and subfields) from the request.
 All the other headers and request fields will remain unchanged.

 ### ONEBYONE
 This is the faster strategy and also the **default** one.
 This will iterate though each request field (including subfields) and create a single element set from it.
 The `FieldFuzzer` will iterate though the resulting sets and remove those fields (and subfields) from the request i.e. one field at a time.
 All the other headers and fields will remain unchanged.